airbytehq/airbyte/docs/contributing/contributing-to-dataline/templates/source-doc-template.md

 ### Sync Overview
 #### Output schema
-Is the schema changed or altered in any way?
-If so, mention how.
+Is the output schema fixed (e.g: for an API like Stripe)?
+If so, point to the source’s schema (e.g: link to Stripe’s documentation) or include it here directly.

-Does this source have a fixed schema? (e.g: SaaS API like ExchangeRateIO) if so, point to the schema or include it here directly
+Describe how the source schema is mapped to Dataline concepts.
+An example description might be: “MagicDB tables become Dataline Streams and MagicDB columns become Dataline Fields.
+In addition, an extracted_at column is appended to each row being read.”

 #### Data Type Mapping
 This section should contain a table mapping each of the source's data types to Dataline types.
 At the moment,